The concept what is Bitcoin and How Does it Work is a very compelling argument.

 But unlike the traditional fiat currency, there is no central bank to control it.

-Each Bitcoin unit is unique and cannot be copied or destroyed.
-It runs over a distributed network that is managed by thousands of computers around the world.
+Each Bitcoin unit is unparalleled and cannot be copied or destroyed.
+It runs over a distributed network that is maintained by thousands of computers around the world.

-It was only a matter of time before computer scientists and developers started thinking What if data could not be copied?
+It was only a matter of time before computer scientists and developers began thinking What if data could not be copied?

 What if there was something like a unique data element and what if it could be transferred from user to user?

 Eventually, these questions and their practical outcomes have made it equitably clear that unique data that cannot be copied can be used as digital cash.

 Though there were other models of digital currencies, Bitcoin cryptocurrency was the first to execute cryptographic techniques, marking the beginning of cryptocurrencies.

 Largest people have little or no experience with this type of digital currency.
 So you might be asking yourself what is Bitcoin and How Does it Work.

 The underlying technology that makes cryptocurrencies so different is fascinating, but for the majority of us, it’s probably one of the most complex issues for most of us

 What is a bitcoin that can be clarified most simply as Bitcoin is a digital currency?
 No printing bills or minting coins.